czcorpus/kontext/INSTALL.rst

 to be aware of is that optional plugin dependencies in *app.py* must be specified using strings (i.e. you cannot directly use the package *plugins*) because when Python interpreter reads optional plugins configuration no optional plugin is instantiated yet.

+It is also recommended to add at least following information to a plugin's module docstring:

+  * 3rd party libraries needed to run the plugin
+  * required config.xml entries to properly configure the plugin

 -----------------------------------
 List of currently supported plugins